William Lancaster (anthropologist)

-William ('Willie') Osbert Lancaster (13 March 1938 – 19 May 2022) was a British social anthropologist who specialised in the study of the Arab world, particularly the bedouin tribes in the Levant and Middle East.
+William Osbert Lancaster (13 March 1938 – 19 May 2022) was a British social anthropologist who specialised in the study of the Arab world, particularly the bedouin tribes in the Levant and Middle East.

 Life and work

 Lancaster was the son of Sir Osbert Lancaster and his first wife Karen Elizabeth Harris.
 He was schooled at Eton College.

 Together with his wife Fidelity, Lancaster studied various tribes, communities and regions in the Arab world since 1971.
 The couple worked in Syria, Jordan, Saudi Arabia, Oman and the United Arab Emirates.